 If you suspect you are vitamin B12 deficient, consult your doctor.
 If you are unable to absorb vitamin B12, you may need to receive supplements.
 These may be regular oral vitamins or reoccurring injections.

 Were you aware of the potential problems caused by low levels of vitamin B12?
+Why not share your thoughts or experiences in the comments section below?

 If you enjoy our content, don’t keep it to yourself.
 Share our free eNews with your friends and encourage them to sign up.